peterjunpark/gpu-cluster-networking/docs/how-to/multi-node-config.rst

 RCCL Test
 ---------

-RCCL Test is typically launched using MPI.
-You can use MPICH or openMPI.
-RCCL is a collective communication library optimized for collective operations for multi-GPU and multi-node communication primitives optimized for AMD GPUs.
+RCCL is a collective communication library optimized for collective operations by multi-GPU and multi-node communication primitives that are in turn optimized for AMD GPUs.
+The RCCL Test is typically launched using MPI, but you can use MPICH or openMPI as well.

 ..
 Add output data when and if it's determined to be fit for public availability.